Who can we trust? LLM-as-a-jury for Comparative Assessment: Comparative Assessment

-Under the soft Bradley-Terry formulation, item skills are estimated by maximising the log-likelihood given observed pairwise probabilities.
-Let $\mathcal{C}_{1:M}$ denote the set of pairwise comparisons.
+\textbf{Probability consistency and self-calibration.} Under the \emph{soft BT} formulation (Eq.~\eqref{eq:soft_bt}), item skills are estimated by maximising the log-likelihood given observed pairwise probabilities.
 The stationarity condition of the log-likelihood with respect to item skills yields

-Equation~\eqref{eq:soft_bt_stationarity} shows that \textit{soft BT} estimates skills by matching the model-predicted probabilities $\sigma(s_i - s_j)$ to the observed pairwise probabilities $p_{ij}$ in expectation.
+This equation shows that \emph{soft BT} estimates skills by matching the model-predicted probabilities $\sigma(s_i - s_j)$ to the observed pairwise probabilities $p_{ij}$ in expectation.
 When the probabilities are internally consistent with BT, i.e. $p_{ij} = \sigma( s_i - s_j)$ for some latent skills ${\mathbf{s}}$, this condition is satisfied up to a global shift of the skill space.
 In this ideal case, applying temperature scaling to the probabilities is equivalent to a global rescaling of the skill space and therefore does not change the induced ranking~\cite{fathullah2025generalised}:

 where ${\tilde p}_{ij}$ is the temperature-annealed probability.
-As a result, in this ideal case \textit{soft BT} will implicitly perform \emph{self-calibration} with temperature scaling. \textit{Hard BT} can be viewed as an extreme case of this process, corresponding to a very small temperature that retains only the sign of each comparison.
-Under probability consistency, \textit{hard BT} and \textit{soft BT} therefore recover identical rankings.
+As a result, in this ideal case \emph{soft BT} will implicitly perform \emph{self-calibration} with temperature scaling. \emph{Hard BT} can be viewed as an extreme case of this process, corresponding to a very small temperature that retains only the sign of each comparison.
+Under probability consistency, \emph{hard BT} and \emph{soft BT} therefore recover identical rankings.

-In practice, however, LLM-generated probabilities often violate logic consistency, such as transitivity, commutativity, and negation invariance~\cite{liu2024aligning}.
+In practice, however, LLM-generated probabilities often violate logic consistency, such as transitivity, commutativity, and negation invariance~\cite{liu2025aligning}.
 These inconsistencies make it difficult for the BT model to identify a single skill vector that can fully explain the observed probabilities.
-Under such conditions, \textit{soft BT}, which relies on soft probabilities, must reconcile conflicting probability signals and can potentially amplify noise and degrade ranking quality.
-Hard BT, by discarding probability magnitudes and retaining only comparison directions, can act as a more robust estimator when probabilities are highly inconsistent.
-This provides a principled explanation for why, in empirical experiments, \textit{hard BT} can outperform \textit{soft BT} on some evaluation aspects when using individual LLM judges.
+Under such conditions, \emph{soft BT}, which relies on soft probabilities, must reconcile conflicting probability signals and can potentially amplify noise and degrade ranking quality. \emph{Hard BT}, by discarding probability magnitudes and retaining only comparison directions, can act as a more robust estimator when probabilities are highly inconsistent.
+This provides a principled explanation for why, in empirical experiments, \emph{hard BT} can outperform \emph{soft BT} on some evaluation aspects when using individual LLM judges.